Namaste. I’m Deepali Patwadkar — Deepa to my family, friends, and now, to this blog as well.

 Re-connecting the Youth to the Indic Culture, One Story at a Time.

-Deepali is also an active public intellectual.
-Her columns and essays have appeared in leading newspapers and magazines including Maharashtra Times, Sakal, News Bharati, Mumbai Tarun Bharat, Saptahik Vivek, and Prasad.
+Deepali’s columns and essays have appeared in leading newspapers and magazines including Maharashtra Times, Sakal, News Bharati, Mumbai Tarun Bharat, Saptahik Vivek, and Prasad.
 She is frequently invited as a speaker for academic forums, cultural institutions, and corporate learning sessions.
 Her lecture series on the Ramayana at the R. C. Dhere Cultural Research Centre has received wide appreciation, and her talks at TATA Motors, Indic Studies, Rotary Club, MKSS School, and Indology Katta reflect her interdisciplinary ability to connect Itihasa with contemporary themes.

 Deepali’s contributions have been recognized through awards such as the Samarth Puraskar (2024) and the Ranaragini Award (2023).
 She was also invited to speak at the G20 Conference on Sustainable Lifestyle hosted at Indus University, Ahmedabad (April 2023), where she presented perspectives on sustainability rooted in Indic traditions.